Top 5 things most people want from their jobs

 Josh Waitzkin, an American chess player

-People want to be equipped with the tools and education to grow their careers.
+People want the tools and education to grow their careers.

-• Employees want to learn new skills to perform their jobs more effectively.
+• Employees want to learn new skills to carry out their jobs more effectively.

 • They want to learn about their industry through events and conferences.